Eng-Elias/quick-git-hooks/README.md

 - Python ≥ 3.7
 - Git
 - For Python hooks: black, flake8, isort
-- For JS/TS hooks: prettier, eslint
+- For JS/TS hooks: Node.js, npm (for global installation of prettier and eslint)
 - For commit messages: commitizen

 ## License